Disney earnings miss estimates as streaming losses narrow, parks soar

 Coupled with profitability concerns, the future of Hulu hangs in the balance after Bob Iger said "everything was on the table" regarding the company's stake in the streamer.
 Investors will be closely monitoring any additional commentary on the earnings call regarding the future of Hulu and Iger's overall streaming vision.

 Advertising also continued to be a headwind, similar to competitors.
+Linear network revenues fell 7% in the quarter compared to the year-ago period.

 On the parks side of the business, operating income beat expectations of $2.14 billion to hit $2.17 billion, higher than Q2 2022's $1.76 billion.